vsrinivas/fuchsia/development/benchmarking/results_schema.md

 ## Helper Libraries

+If you're creating a [trace-based benchmark], your exported results will already have the correct schema.

-Rather than write code to produce this JSON yourself, you can use one of the existing Fuchsia libraries for your language:
+If you're writing your own benchmark program, then you can use the existing Fuchsia libraries for your language for emitting the JSON data:

 * [C/C++]
 * [Go]